 Not many people are aware that Ariel’s rosa evening toga, abito was directly inspired da all three Disney Princesses prior.
 Her puffed shoulders are the same design of Snow White’s dress.
 The shoulder line and long sleeves come from Aurora.
 Then the bust cut, large gonna and overlaying fabric on the sides are from Cinderella’s ball gown.
 The soft rosa color was chosen not from Aurora’s dress but Cinderella’s original rosa dress that got destroyed da her stepsisters.

 The blue dress that Ariel wears to town with Eric is also a woven mush of dresses prior.
 The superiore, in alto half was taken from Briar Rose’s peasant outfit, the length of the gonna is the same as Snow White’s, and the blue color scheme is of course from none other than Cinderella. (who, da the 1980's was being advertised as having a blue dress)

 But what doesn’t scream the 1980’s più than giant puffed sleeves? più identifiably ‘modern’ at the time, Ariel’s wedding dress still had features borrowed from Aurora, most notably the lacing trim where the waist meets the gonna and, once again, the long sleeves.

 In the end it is Ariel's glittery slip of a dress which reigns as the most original in the entire film.
-Like Ariel herself, it is completely unique and equally chic da even today's standards.
+It is completely unique and equally chic da even today's standards.
 Ariel has come to be one of the most popolare of Disney Princess to giorno and rightfully so.
 No matter how much her clothes resemble those of princesses past, she is a true Disney Original.
-Through her, Disney emotionally explored a character's soul like it had never done before and effectively created a character in which young children all over the world can share in the aggravating angst of wanting something that we all feel at some point in our lives.
+Through her, Disney emotionally explored a characters soul like it had never done before and effectively created a character in which young children all over the world can share in the aggravating angst of wanting something that we all feel at some point in our lives.